kerberos-io/documentation/72_machinery/84_Outputs/1_video.md

 ### Directory

 The directory where the image will be saved to.
 By default images are saved to the **/etc/opt/kerberosio/capture** directory.

+### Hardware directory

+When using onboard hardware encoding (e.g. with Raspberry Pi camera), **h264 video files are generated** and stored in this directory. **Afterwards** these h264 files will be **containerized to mp4 files**, and stored in the Directory path.

+### Enable Hardware encoding

+A boolean which can enable or disable hardware encoding.
+Please note that this option is enabled by default, but does not mean that it will work if you choose to use an USB camera.

 ### Mark with timestamp